kwhinnery/layout-builder/README.md

 ## Future Explorations

 It could be possible to support drag-and-drop additions of components to the hierarchy via the center preview pane - but rather than dropping the components at an X/Y position, you are just determining where in the component hierarchy to slot in the new UI control.

+Another minor innovation could be to use an iOS-style navigation controller-like interface, where the component hierarchy sits on top of the "inspector" view, and you can drill down from the hierarchy view to a component editor view.
+This could reduce the total screen real estate needed for the UI, and simplify the overall layout to two panels - a "preview" and and "editing" panel (combines both hierarchy and inspector).

 I think the most important idea in this prototype is that UI structure is naturally hierarchical, and eschewing manual sizing and X/Y positioning in favor of layouts for parents and children creates a much more consistent experience.